quickwit-oss/quickwit/docs/reference/ports.md

 When starting a quickwit search server, one important parameter that can be configured is the `rest_listen_port` (defaults to :7280).

-Internally, quickwit will in fact use 3 sockets.
-The port of these three sockets cannot be configured independently at the moment.
+Internally, Quickwit will, in fact, use three sockets.
+The ports of these three sockets cannot be configured independently at the moment.
-The port used computed relatively to the `rest_listen_port` port, as follows.
+The ports used are computed relative to the `rest_listen_port` port, as follows.

 | Service                       | Port used                 | Protocol |  Default  |